 Ongoing development of design and understanding of innovative timber structures has extended to the new, world leading, Hub building at Scion’s Rotorua Campus and a pair of four storey commercial structures adjacent the Maitai River Esplanade in Nelson.

-In his role as Design Director, Jeremy has led a range of ISA’s design innovations, including winning the World Timber Building of the Year and World Higher Education and Research Building of the Year at the 2021 World Architecture Festival, 2021 Architizer World Architecture + Wood Award, The Building at the 2021 INDE Indo-Pacific Architecture Awards, Best of the Best Green Building at the 2021 Masterprize Awards, a Judges Special Award at the 2020 Taipei International Design Awards, a 2019 UNESCO Award of Distinction at the Asia-Pacific Cultural Heritage Awards in Penang, and World Villa of the Year at the World Architecture Festival in Berlin 2017.
-ISA have been awarded at the Architecture Masterprize Awards, International Design Awards and INDE Indo-Pacific Architecture Awards, received multiple Te Kāhui Whaihanga New Zealand Institute of Architects Architecture Awards in public, commercial and residential categories amongst over 50 Te Kāhui Whaihanga New Zealand Institute of Architects architecture awards, been a finalist for the New Zealand Architecture Medal, and twice been awarded New Zealand’s national timber design award.
-Recent publications include Architecture Magazine, Architecture Record, Elle, Vogue and GQ Magazine.
+In his role as Design Director, Jeremy has led a range of ISA’s design innovations, including winning The Most Beautiful, Innovative and Iconic Building, Dubai International Best Practices Award for Sustainable Development at the United Nations World Governments Summit in Dubai 2024, World Timber Building of the Year and World Higher Education and Research Building of the Year at the 2021 World Architecture Festival, 2021 Architizer World Architecture + Wood Award, The Building at the 2021 INDE Indo-Pacific Architecture Awards, Best of the Best Green Building at the 2021 Masterprize Awards, a Judges Special Award at the 2020 Taipei International Design Awards, a 2019 UNESCO Award of Distinction at the Asia-Pacific Cultural Heritage Awards in Penang, and World Villa of the Year at the World Architecture Festival in Berlin 2017.
+ISA have been awarded at the Architecture Masterprize Awards, International Design Awards and INDE Indo-Pacific Architecture Awards, received multiple Te Kāhui Whaihanga New Zealand Institute of Architects Architecture Awards in public, commercial and residential categories amongst over 60 Te Kāhui Whaihanga New Zealand Institute of Architects architecture awards, a Te Kāhui Whaihanga New Zealand Institute of Architects Presidents Award in 2024, been been a finalist for the New Zealand Architecture Medal, won the Spatial Purple Pin at the NZ Best Design and twice been awarded NZ’s national timber design award.
+Recent publications include Architecture Magazine, Architecture Record, Elle, Vogue and GQ Magazine, and most recently a 2023 book with American critic and writer Aaron Betsky entitled Unfinished and Far Far Away.
+The Architecture of Irving Smith Architects.

-Jeremy writes for Architecture New Zealand and has lectured widely about the practice’s work, including in Spain, Singapore, Germany, USA, Holland, India, Portugal and France.
-He spoke at the Design Excellence in Timber and Wood Symposium at the Fay Jones School of Architecture, Arkansas and in a 9-stop lecture tour through American Universities, including FJSOA, Taliesin West, Kentucky State, Mississippi State, Rural Studio, Kentucky State, Columbus Indiana, Carnegie Mellon, with a swansong at the New York League of Architects.
+Jeremy writes for Architecture New Zealand, and has lectured widely about the practice’s work, including in Spain, Singapore, Germany, Portugal, Holland, France, India, South Africa, Australia and USA, and has upcoming speaking engagements in Bangladesh, India, Finland and USA.
+In 2024, Jeremy gave a masterclass to the South Africa Institute of Architects, and in 2019 gave a 9-stop lecture tour through American Universities, including FJSOA, Taliesin West, Kentucky State, Mississippi State, Rural Studio, Kentucky State, Columbus Indiana, Carnegie Mellon, with a swansong at the New York League of Architects.
 Jeremy represented New Zealand at the 2015, 2018 and 2020 Prague International Architecture Festivals with a series of exhibitions developing the idea of participating with existing landscapes before generating new contexts, what he calls Soft Architecture.
-Jeremy has been appointed to architecture award juries at an international level, including being an International Juror for the Indian Institute of Architects National Awards for Architectural Excellence in 2019.
-He has also judged at World Architecture Festivals in Singapore 2014, Berlin 2017, Amsterdam 2018 and 2019, Lisbon 2022, at World Architecture Festival China in 2020 and 2021, as a Grand Award Juror for the A’Design International Design Award out of Italy, the 2021-2022 Muse Design Awards out of New York, and the Te Kāhui Whaihanga New Zealand Institute of Architects New Zealand Architecture Awards.
-He has also been appointed an International Advisor to the Saveetha College of Architecture and Design in Chennai, India, and accepted a role as an Architectural Ambassador for a series of exhibitions at Prague Castle between 2021-2025.
+Jeremy was an International Juror for the Indian Institute of Architects National Awards in 2019, has judged the NZIA New Zealand Architecture Awards, and at World Architecture Festivals in Singapore, Berlin, and Amsterdam and Lisbon.
+He also judged the 2020-2022 WAF China Awards, the 2021-2023 Muse Awards out of New York, the Italian 2020-2023 A’Design International Design Awards, the 2023-2024 INDE Indo Pacific Architecture Awards, and the 2022 Eurasian International Architecture Prize.
+He is a Fellow of the Te Kāhui Whaihanga New Zealand Institute of Architects and was awarded a 2024 Te Kāhui Whaihanga New Zealand Institute of Architects Presidents Award.

 Irving Smith Architects © 2024 | Website by Lucid